swlaschin/fsharpforfunandprofit.com/_posts/2013-10-24-monoids-part2.md

 ![Word count via adding pages](/assets/img/monoid_h1.jpg)

-But everytime we finish a new page, we have to add all the text together and do the word count all over again.
+But every time we finish a new page, we have to add all the text together and do the word count all over again.

 No doubt you can see that there is a better way of doing this.
 Instead of adding all the text together and then counting, get the word count for each page separately, and then add these counts up, like this: